Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 Taking the time to focus on deep cleaning tasks throughout the month allows you to tackle all your deep cleaning a little bit at a time.
 These deep cleaning items can be done once per month:

 - Kitchen.
-Clean and descale the coffee maker, wipe off small appliances, clean fridge and freezer, deep clean stove burners.
-Wipe off cabinets, scrub and deep clean sink and faucet, cycle clean washer and dishwasher
+Clean and descale the coffee maker, wipe off small appliances, clean the refrigerator and freezer, deep clean stove burners.
+Wipe off cabinets, scrub and deep clean sink and faucet, cycle clean washer and dishwasher.
+Take the time to do a thorough oven cleaning too.

 - Bathrooms.
 Wash and change shower curtain, clean and update medicine cabinet, declutter under bathroom sinks, clean showerhead and faucets.
 And don’t forget to clean the grout too.

 - Other rooms.
 Declutter and sort out garage, organize storage in basement or attic, wash windows, switch plates and cutlery.
 Defrost and deep clean freezer, wash area rugs, clean out dryer vent.
-Disinfect trash cans, dust walls and ceiling corners, sweep out fireplace, vacuum all furniture.
+Disinfect trash cans, dust walls, ceiling corners and ceiling fan blades, dust picture frames, sweep out fireplace, vacuum all furniture including the mattress.
 Wipe all doors, chair rails, and moldings, dust light fixtures and lamp shades, throw away outdated files and papers, clean window tracks and window sills, wipe light switches.

 Deep cleaning can be a daunting task, but with the help of this checklist it can be a little less overwhelming.
 This deep cleaning checklist will help you stay organized as you deep clean every room in your house.
 Don’t miss a single spot with my thorough checklist and get started on making your home sparkle!